arturmpinho/coffeeinsider/README.md

 ##### **Testing** #####
 Careful verification of all the content, if all the info was being pushed correctly and that the cards are being displayed correctly.

-All internal and external links are funtioning properly.
+All internal and external links are functioning properly.

 ##### **Test result** #####
 Even though some additional styling can be put in place, the page fully covers its intent and tackles the user stories and requirements.